Director, Eastern Regional Conference

-Jack Aitken has been a Research Assistant with ERC since 2015.
-Throughout college he worked on several New York City campaigns and served as a communications assistant in the New York City Council.
-In 2014 he interned with the CSG, Washington, D.C office, where he helped assist the Overseas Voting Initiative as well as the CSG Justice Center.
+Jack Aitken has been a research associate with ERC since 2015.
+Throughout his college years he worked on several New York City political campaigns and served as a communications assistant in the New York City Council.
+In 2014 he interned with the CSG, Washington, D.C., office, where he worked with the Overseas Voting Initiative as well as the CSG Justice Center.

-Jack received his B.A in political science from the University of Rhode Island and immediately returned to New York to become a Research Assistant with ERC.
-In his current capacity he assists staff and consultants with blog writing, meeting planning, web design, and research support.
+Jack received his B.A. in political science from the University of Rhode Island and immediately returned to New York to become a research assistant with ERC.
+In his current capacity he assists staff and consultants with research support, blog writing, meeting planning, and web design.

 Meeting Logistics, Program Manager

-AR Braver coordinates ERC’s Annual Meeting, administrative committee and task force meetings; staffs the ERC Annual Meeting Committee; and also works on fundraising and photography of ERC events.
-Previously she coordinated special events in Lincoln Center and was an account supervisor organizing the logistics, faculty and content for continuing medical education symposia in the US and Europe, primarily in the areas of chronic kidney disease, atherosclerosis, lysosomal storage disorders, HIV, transplantation, and diabetes.
+AR Braver coordinates ERC’s Annual Meeting, administrative committee, and task force meetings; staffs the ERC Annual Meeting Committee; and also works on fundraising and photography of ERC events.
+Previously she coordinated special events in Lincoln Center and was an account supervisor organizing the logistics, faculty, and content for continuing medical education symposia in the United States and Europe, primarily in the areas of chronic kidney disease, atherosclerosis, lysosomal storage disorders, HIV, transplantation, and diabetes.